Tau-hub/TauvHTB/tabby/tabby.md

 Let's enumerate the machine thanks to LinPEAS.

-After enumeration, we can see we are part of the lxd group :
+After Reconnaissance, we can see we are part of the lxd group :

 ![image-20201226114721124](img/image-20201226114721124.png)